Why franchising can be the answer for young, entrepreneurial women

 While franchising may have been around for decades, many people truly understand the concept.
 Some, for example, associate it only with fast food services.
 But, while franchising does have many global fast food franchise opportunities, it offers so much more.

-Indeed, there’s a wide range of different franchise business models to invest in, including health and beauty, the care sector, photography and pet care – enabling people with varying interests and talents to invest in a proven business model.
+Indeed, there’s a wide range of different franchise business models to invest in, including health and beauty, photography, pet care, and elderly care franchise opportunities – enabling people with varying interests and talents to invest in a proven business model.
 It’s also an industry that has managed to thrive in the toughest of times.

 So no wonder franchising often attracts the best and brightest entrepreneurs.
 To find out why it also makes a popular choice for young women, Pip Wilkins, CEO of the British Franchise Association (BFA) spoke to successful franchisee Emma Ogden.